 Some dogs are simply not suited to hiking.
 Consider British Bulldogs, Pugs and Chihuahuas – they might manage a hour or so around the park at their own pace, but from a physiological point of view they just won’t be able to deal with anything more than that.
 Some of the best breeds of dogs for hiking and backpacking include Border Collies, Golden Retrievers and German Shepherds, but there are also many other dog breeds that absolutely love hiking and backpacking.

-If you want to get out backpacking with your dog it should ideally be:
+If you want to get out backpacking with your dog, your puppy pal should ideally be:

 - Easily trainable